sujith-eag/personal-site/content/docs/os/c01_introduction/1_5_os_operations.md

 ### **Preventing Illegal Execution**

-Once hardware protection is in place, it detects errors that violate modes.
+Once hardware protection like mode bit is in place, it detects errors that violate modes.

 When the system is in **Kernel Mode**, it can detect errors that violate the operating modes, such as illegal instruction execution or unauthorized memory access.
 These errors are handled by the OS: